Enigma-cit/uav-fault-tolerant-control/README.md

 # uav-fault-tolerant-control

+Modeling and analysis of fault-tolerant controllers for quadcopter UAVs under sensor and actuator fault scenarios, with adversarial attacks and dynamic sensor reliability policies.

 This repository was originally developed in the context of the *Security of Safety-Critical Systems* course at IIT Madras, and refactored into a research-grade Python package.